Harivelu0/cicd-projects/docker_example.md

 # Kubernetes CI/CD Pipeline with Azure DevOps and ArgoCD

 This repository demonstrates a complete end-to-end CI/CD pipeline for a microservices-based voting application, leveraging Azure DevOps for continuous integration and ArgoCD for continuous deployment on Azure Kubernetes Service (AKS).
-The application i used is from dockersamples and a tutorial reference from Abisheck Veeramalla
+The application i used is from dockersamples

 ## Project Overview